marcmylemans/marcmylemans.github.io/_posts/2022-12-30-IntuneAppsAndPolicy.md

 This video is a continuation of our series on integrating on-premises and cloud environments.
 We're taking the next step by deploying applications and configuring settings through Intune:

 1) **Deploying Office Suite**: Learn how to remotely deploy essential Office applications like Word, Outlook, and more to your devices.
-2) **Administrative Template Management**: We’ll guide you on implementing administrative templates across your Hybrid AD-joined devices via Intune.
+2) **Administrative Template Management**: Weâ€™ll guide you on implementing administrative templates across your Hybrid AD-joined devices via Intune.

 ### Before You Begin